KDE/kpmcore/README.md

 ### Devices [FIXME: WIP]

 After the backend is initialized you can scan for available devices.
-If you want only devices from the loaded backend you can call
+If you only want devices from the loaded backend you can call

 ```
     QList<Device*> devices = backend->scanDevices( excludeReadOnly );
 ```

-where bool option `excludeReadOnly` specified whether to exclude read only devices.
+where `bool` option `excludeReadOnly` specified whether to exclude read only devices.

 #### KPMcore device scanner